 Having an underground oil tank on your property not only poses threats to the environment but also to your bottom line.
 While you may want to sell your home for a highly profitable price, the added costs of dealing with an underground oil tank will quickly turn off anyone thinking of buying your property.
 Meaning your property value won’t be as high as it could be.
 So, let’s talk costs.

 Finding and removing an underground oil tank is no small task and requires certified professionals like the team at Waterline Environmental to get the job done right.
 Potential buyers will want confirmation whether there is or isn’t an underground oil tank located on the property.
 If there is, they will want further assurance that the costs of locating and removing the tank are covered by the homeowner before going forward with closing the deal.

 There’s more to dealing with an underground oil tank than just the costs of locating and removing the tank.
 If it’s been leaking into the soil, it will need to be remediated.
 Once the tank is removed, the soil will be tested for contaminants, and if it exceeds the Ministry of the Environment’s limits, it will need to be removed and treated.

 Again, this will be a cost potential buyers will want covered by the homeowner, so it’s best to invest the money ahead of time to protect your property value.

-If an underground oil tank has leaked into soil near a home’s foundation, that soil will need to be removed, compromising the support of the foundation it previously sat under.
+If an underground oil tank has leaked into the soil near a home’s foundation, that soil will need to be removed, compromising the support of the foundation it previously sat under.
 That’s why foundation underpinning is an important and necessary added step.
 This process ultimately stabilizes the structure itself or the soil it rests upon.
 Similar to the other costs mentioned above, homeowners will be expected to take this on before going through with the sale of their home.